 Boyd Polhamus, one of the premier rodeo announcers in the business, has been part of the production of the Snake River Stampede for nearly two decades.
 He will be back on the microphone – and on horseback – at the Stampede again this year.

 Boyd Polhamus, has been a part of the Stampede family since 1994.
-Twenty three ago, he announced a college rodeo in Uvalde, Texas.
+Twenty four ago, he announced a college rodeo in Uvalde, Texas.
 He got the job by pretending to be a rodeo announcer in his college’s practice arena at the same time he was competing as a cowboy.
 The pretending ended in October of 1985, and a career was born.

 No one, not even Polhamus, could have imagined what the next two decades would bring.
 His resume now includes 18 stints as an announcer at the Wrangler National Finals Rodeo in Las Vegas.
 Only Hall of Famers Bob Tallman and the late Cy Taillon have been selected that many times.
 He has also been the alternate announcer at the WNFR four times.